MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 This section describes alerts indicating that a malicious app may be attempting to maintain their foothold in your organization.

+### OAuth App with suspicious Reply URL

+**Severity**: Medium

+This detection identifies an OAuth app accessed a suspicious Reply URL through the Microsoft Graph API.

+**TP or FP?**

+- **TP**: If you can confirm that the OAuth app is delivered from an unknown source, and redirects to a suspicious URL, then a true positive is indicated.

+  **Recommended action**: Review the Reply URL, domains and scopes requested by the app.
+Based on your investigation, you can choose to ban access to this app.
+Review the level of permission requested by this app and which users are granted access.

+  To ban access to the app, go to thee OAuth apps page.
+On the row in which the app you want to ban appears, select the ban icon.
+You can choose whether you want to tell users the app they installed and authorized has been banned.
+The notification lets users know the app will be disabled, and they won't have access to the connected app.
+If you don't want them to know, unselect **Notify users who granted access to this banned app** in the dialog.
+We recommend that you let the app users know their app is about to be banned from use.

+- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.

+  **Recommended action**: Dismiss the alert.

+**Understand the scope of the breach**

+1. Review the apps that are created recently and their Reply URLs.

+1. Review all activities done by the app.

+1. Review the scopes granted by the app.

 ### App created recently has low consent rate

 **Severity**: Low